DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ### Getting the object of a selected item

 You can get the object of a selected item using the [](../api/selection/getitem_method.md) method of the **selection** object.
-The method may take an object argument with the following parameter:
+The method may take as an argument an object with the following parameter:

 - `id` - (required) - the id of the item in question